 - An educated guess would be around 11 September 2018

-We might see a successor to the iPhone SE, the smaller iPhone, in March 2018, but we won't see the iPhone 9 or a successor to the iPhone X until September 2018.
+We might see a successor to the iPhone SE, the smaller iPhone, in March or April 2018, but we won't see the iPhone 9 or a successor to the iPhone X until September 2018.

 - iPhone X Plus could be name for a larger X model